 Vehicle Insurance

 Subgrantees must carry sufficient insurance on vehicles used to transport weatherization materials, equipment, or personnel.
+Visit https://iid.iowa.gov/consumers/insurance/auto for current requirements.

 9.22 Special Requirements for Purchasing Equipment

 Equipment Inventory

-Subgrantees must keep an inventory of all equipment purchased with Weatherization Program funds and has a unit acquisition cost of $5,000 or more.
+Subgrantees must keep an inventory of all equipment purchased with Weatherization Program funds and has a unit acquisition cost of $10,000 or more.
 The inventory records must include the following: